 - TCI state ID: This field indicates and activates the TCI state for the LTM target cell (i.e. the SpCell of the target configuration indicated by the Target Configuration ID field).
 The TCI state is identified by TCI-StateId in ltm-DL-OrJointTCI-StateToAddModList as specified in TS 38.331 [5].
 If the value of unifiedTCI-StateType in the configuration indicated by Target Configuration ID field is joint, this field is for joint TCI state, otherwise, this field is for downlink TCI state.
 The length of the field is 7 bits;

 - UL TCI state ID: This field indicates and activates the uplink TCI state for the LTM target cell (i.e. the SpCell of the target configuration indicated by the Target Configuration ID field).
 The most significant bits of UL TCI state ID are considered as reserved bits and the remainder 6 bits indicate the TCI-UL-StateId in ltm-UL-TCI-StatesToAddModList as specified in TS 38.331 [5].
 This field is included if the value of unifiedTCI-StateType in the configuration indicated by Target Configuration ID field is separate.
 The length of the field is 8 bits;

+- A: This field indicates whether the CFRA resource configured by RRC for the UE is available.
+If the value of this field is set to 1, the CFRA resource configured by RRC is available; otherwise, the CFRA resource configured by RRC is unavailable.
+The length of the field is 1 bit;

 - C: This field indicates the presence of the contention-free Random Access Resources fields.
 If the value of this field is set to 1, the following fields are present: including Random Access Preamble index field, S/U field, SS/PBCH index field, PRACH Mask index field and Repetition number field.
 If the value of this field is set to 0, Random Access Preamble index field, SS/PBCH index field, PRACH Mask index field and Repetition number field are absent, and S/U field is considered as Reserved field.